angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ### WSL 2

 In order to download Docker, you need to install WSL 2 if you don't already have it. **We find it best to download and configure WSL 2 before anything else**.
-We recommend using the Command Prompt to run these commands (and later ones).
+We recommend using the [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) to run these commands (and later ones).
+You can find it by typing `Command Prompt` in the Windows search bar.

 The simplest way to install WSL 2 is to run `wsl --install`.
 If this works, great.
 Otherwise, you'll have to run these steps:

-* Open `Windows Features`, you can do this by typing this in the search bar
+* Open `Windows Features`, you can do this by typing this in the Windows search bar
-* Check both `Virtual Machine Platform` and `Windows Subsystem for Linux`
+* Make sure the check box is selected for both `Virtual Machine Platform` and `Windows Subsystem for Linux`
 * Restart your machine

 Now run the following steps: